J-E-J-S/protocol-scraper/README.md

 search_for_protocol = 'Type protocol here'
 ```
 2. Run the script in an IDE or from the terminal
- i.
-First navigate to the directory storing the ProtocolScraper.py script, then type
+ * First navigate to the directory storing the ProtocolScraper.py script, then type
 ```
 python ProtocolScraper.py
 ```
 3. The script will generate 3 text files.
 Find the one with the best written protocol and stylise as desired.
-	i.
-If some information is missing, following the url at the bottom of the file to see if you can fill in the details
+	* If some information is missing, following the url at the bottom of the file to see if you can fill in the details